nylander/GAAS/annotation/CheatSheet/cigar.md

 ## Original Exonerate CIGAR (before 2003)

+Here an example of SUGAR format:
+`sugar: hs989235.cds 5 468 + hsnfg9.embl 25689 27450 + 1916`

-### The related SUGAR format
+### The CIGAR format

-We cannot talk about the CIGAR format without talking first about the **SUGAR** format.
+We cannot talk about the CIGAR format without talking first about the [**SUGAR** format](sugar.md).
 Sugar is Simple UnGapped Alignment Report, which displays ungapped alignments one-per-line.
-The sugar line starts with the string "sugar:" for easy extraction from the output, and is followed by the the following 9 fields in the order below:
+The sugar line starts with the string "sugar:" for easy extraction from the output, and is followed by the following 9 fields in the order below:

 >1. query identifier
 >2. query start position